University of Wisconsin Stout | Wisconsin's Polytechnic University

 The "Schedule Planner" link available in your AccessStout Student Center will take you to the tool you need.
 Be sure pop-ups from AccessStout are allowed on your computer.
 For more help make sure to watch the video or view the Step by Step guide.

-You may drop all of your courses before the first day of classes this 2015 Spring term; however, if you wish to drop all Spring courses after the term begins on January 26th, 2015, you will need to withdraw from the university.
+You may drop all of your courses before the first day of classes this 2015 Fall term; however, if you wish to drop all Fall courses after the term begins on September 9th, 2015, you will need to withdraw from the university.
 Visit Dean of Students Office for more information about withdrawing from the University.

 More information on Adding and Dropping courses